aazahrou/aspirethemes.github.io/_docs/east-ghost.md

 {% include evil-icons.liquid %}

-To edit or update other excisted and static social links, let's take an example from `partials/sidebar.hbs` file, for exmaple, the Instagram code block:
+To edit or update other existed and static social links, let's take an example from `partials/sidebar.hbs` file, for example, the Instagram code block:

 ```html
 <li>